 The work hours of a wizard aren’t set in stone, but I’m told regularity of schedule is good for my condition.
 I’d rather not check-in to see what condition my condition is in, so I work nine to five at my tower.
 There’s a few hours before quitting time, and I won’t find out if relabeling the shipping manifest worked until tomorrow.
 Time to hit the lab.

-The lab is where the magic happens.
+The lab was where the magic happens.
 Where I make it anyway.
-The back quarter of the building holds a room equipped with scanners, parts and 3D printers.
-I sketch out a design on the second holo-table and have my daemon Mimir scan my face and tighten up the layout.
+The back quarter of the building held a room equipped with scanners, parts and 3D printers.
+I sketched out a design on the second holo-table and had my daemon Mimir scan my face and tighten up the layout.
 Printing takes a while and smells like melting plastic.
-I returned to my office so I reviewed reports from the other wizards.
-Everybody is making ventilators or researching cures.
-My little hackery with the Feds is chump change next to their work.
+I returned to my office and reviewed reports from the other wizards.
+Everybody was making ventilators or researching cures.
+My little hackery with the Feds looked like chump change next to their work.
 I could mull over how inadequate that made me feel, but I’m old enough to know that’s not where my strength lies.

 My titanium platelet hoodie was on and staff in hand to go when my third eye alerted me that the print job finished.
 I almost forgot.
 After I walked back to the lab, I grabbed the triangular shaped pieces and stuffed a folded blue shop cloth into it for a filter before strapping it onto my face.
-It fits without squishing into my eyepatch.
+It fit without squishing into my eyepatch.
 Breathing took some effort, the filter worked, albeit noisily.